janholstjensen/rdkit4excel/doc/INSTALL.md

 During testing, the Conda installations were done accepting all default settings (installed for "Just Me" and no PATH changes).
 On the testing machines, Conda was thus installed in `C:\Users\Jan\Minoconda2\` or `C:\Users\Jan\Minoconda3\`.
-In the remainder of this document I will reference to this Conda root folder as `%CONDA_ROOT%`.
+In the remainder of this document I will reference this Conda root folder as `%CONDA_ROOT%`.

 Note: If you want to use Python 3 it is highly recommended that you install the 64-bit version of Minconda3.
 The 32-bit version has far fewer releases of RDKit and may not have the latest